Which iPad should you choose? Our complete guide

 Depending on your budget

-For smart budgets, with the best possible balance, you can opt for the iPad A`ir 6 – 11 inches.
-You’ll enjoy more power, a better display, and compatibility with the Apple Pencil Pro.
-This time, you’ll be around €800.
+For a smart, balanced budget, you can choose the iPad Air (M4) – 11 inches.
+You’ll get more power, a better display, and compatibility with the Apple Pencil Pro.
+This time, expect to be closer to the €800–900 range depending on the configuration and accessories.

-If you have an unlimited budget, you can treat yourself to the latest iPad Pro.
-With this model and its accessories, the price rises quickly and exceeds the €1,000 budget mark.
+If you have a very comfortable budget, you can treat yourself to the latest iPad Pro.
+With this model and its accessories, the price climbs quickly and easily goes beyond €1,000.
 But if you plan to keep it for a long time and use it for work, it may be worth it.

-Depending on the associated accessories
+Depending on the accessories

 Stylus